 \section{Conclusion}

 We present an approach for reconstructing hand-held objects in 3D from a single image.
-We leverage multiview 2D supervision from in-the-wild \visor~\cite{darkhalil2022visor} videos, and data-driven 3D shape priors from synthetic \obman dataset to circumvent the need for direct 3D supervision.
-Our experiments in object generalization setting on \mow and \hotd datasets indicate that our approach generalizes better to novel objects than baselines trained using 3D supervision.
-Future directions include jointly optimizing the hand pose with the object shape at training time to deal with inaccurate hand pose from FrankMocap.
-Furthermore, additional cues, \eg contact priors from large-scale datasets can also be useful.
+We propose modules to extract supervision from in-the-wild videos \& learn data-driven 3D shape priors from synthetic \obman to circumvent the need for direct 3D supervision.
+Experiments show that our approach generalizes better to novel objects in the wild than baselines trained using 3D supervision.
+Future directions include jointly optimizing the hand pose with the object shape to deal with inaccurate hand poses or incorporating additional cues, \eg contact priors.

-{\bf Acknowledgements}: We thank Ashish Kumar, Erin Zhang, Arjun Gupta, Shaowei Liu, Anand Bhattad and Pranay Thangeda for feedback on the draft.
-This material is based upon work supported by NSF (IIS2007035), NASA (80NSSC21K1030), DARPA (Machine Common Sense program), an Amazon Research Award, an NVidia Academic Hardware Grant, and the NCSA Delta System (supported by NSF OCI 2005572 and the State of Illinois).
+\boldparagraph{Acknowledgements} We thank Ashish Kumar, Erin Zhang, Arjun Gupta, Shaowei Liu, Anand Bhattad, Pranay Thangeda \& Kashyap Chitta for feedback on the draft.
+This material is based upon work supported by NSF (IIS2007035), NASA (80NSSC21K1030), DARPA (Machine Common Sense program), an Amazon Research Award, an NVIDIA Academic Hardware Grant, and the NCSA Delta System (supported by NSF OCI 2005572 and the State of Illinois).